What Liquids Can You Bring on a Plane: Rules and Future Trends

 Note!
 Open the security bag only once you have reached your final destination.
 Meanwhile, airport security may open the bag to screen the liquids and then reseal it so that its safety is guaranteed.

 The upgrade to the new scanning equipment will put an end to the 100ml rule on liquids.
-Passengers will be allowed to bring containers of up to 2000ml (2 litres) in their hand luggage.
+Passengers will be allowed to bring containers of up to, 2000ml (2 litres) in their hand luggage.
 What is more, liquids and large electronics won’t need to be taken out of your hand luggage and placed in the tray at the security checkpoint.

-The new CT scanners use 3D x-ray technology which is paired with advanced explosive-detection features.
+The new CT scanners use 3D x-ray technology, which is paired with advanced explosive-detection features.
 This makes them faster and more reliable than the currently used 2-D scanners.

 Current 2-D scanners VS the new 3-D scanners